Teebusch/tobiasbuschxyz/content/posts/2020-02-15-theres-a-package-for-that-2/index.md

 ![a ggplot figure with bracketed axes](./images/fig5_bracketed.png)

-The bracketing helps to emphasise that the variable on the x-axis (continent) is a discrete variable, and to visually separate the jittered point belonging to each continent.
+The bracketing helps to emphasise that the variable on the x-axis (continent) is a discrete variable, and to visually separate the jittered points belonging to each continent.

 You can learn more about `lemon` [here](https://cran.r-project.org/web/packages/lemon/vignettes/capped-axes.html).
 For an alternative solution using ggplot-trickery, see [this Stackoverflow answer.](https://stackoverflow.com/a/25327902)